 • Post-audit findings will be documented and reviewed.
 A decision will be made regarding the accreditation status of the OSRO; this decision will be given to the OSRO by email, followed up by formal letter.
-The MCA/BEIS will be notified.
 Accreditation will be awarded on a probationary basis and only confirmed after an exercise/spill has been observed.